Chargebacks

 Deliver goods on time

-- Keep customers informed about both expected and actual delivery times.
+• Keep customers informed about expected and actual delivery times.

 Avoid miscommunication

-Include your logo in customers' online bank environments and applications to:
+Include your logo in customers' online banking environments and applications to improve brand recognition and reduce the risk of customers disputing transactions they don't recognize.

-Upload your logo for the card scheme to display in all participating banking environments and applications.
+Upload your logo for participating card schemes to display in supported banking environments and applications.

 Other payment methods